Best Beach Cafés Handy for Luxury Family Hotels

 The Hidden Hut, Porthcurnick Beach (pictured)

-This rustic wooden shed with its outside tables and BYOB policy, 23 miles from Fowey Hall Hotel and 38 miles from the Polurrian Bay Hotel, is the place to bring the kids for changing lunch specials, home-made cakes and Roskilly’s ice cream, including a bespoke flavour (espresso martini!).
+This rustic wooden shed with its outside tables and BYOB policy, 23 miles from Fowey Hall Hotel, is the place to bring the kids for changing lunch specials, home-made cakes and Roskilly’s ice cream, including a bespoke flavour (espresso martini!).
 Check out the pop-up feast nights in the summer months.

 Image credit: Hidden Hut, Porthcurnick.